Social Work

 SWK 507.
 Generalist Research Methods and Analysis.
 2 Credits.

-This introductory course provides students with foundational knowledge of research methods and analysis, and prepares them for the development of advanced research skills.
+Provides students with foundational knowledge of research methods and analysis and prepares them for the development of advanced research skills.
 Students gain knowledge of the methods of scientific inquiry and how to construct and utilize evidence-informed research for practice.
-The course emphasizes ethical approaches to research and the effective communication of empirically-based knowledge.
+The course emphasizes ethical approaches to research and the effective communication of empirically based knowledge.
+This course builds on basic knowledge regarding social work, including social and economic justice, values and ethics, diversity, critical thinking, and social work fields of practice.
+It focuses on teaching social work students to think critically about their world using research as one way to better understand the world.
+Knowledge of research methods allow students in practice courses and policy analysis to better understand the evaluation of practice.
 Prerequisite: Admission to the MSW program.
+S,SS.

 SWK 515.
 Generalist Practice Field Education I. 3 Credits.

-Generalist field internship placement in a human service organization.
-Students apply foundation coursework, emphasizing core competencies and demonstration of practice behaviors.
-Prerequisite: Admission to field program.
+Generalist Field Education provides students the opportunity to integrate direct practice with acquired conceptional and theoretical knowledge and skills, emphasizing core competencies and demonstration of practice behaviors.
+Prerequisite: Admission to field education program.
 Corequisite: SWK 516.
 S/U grading.
 F.

 SWK 516.
 Generalist Practice Field Education Seminar I. 1 Credit.